KishorSubbarayalu/Python_DataAnalytics/README.md

 2. Categorize the players based on their finishing and show the count for each category using seaborn
 3. Top 7 Economical Club, Richest Club, Clubs paying the high wages to their players
 4. Find the strength of association between players age and overall performance and use scatter plot to display them
+5. Top 10 distribution of nations based on number of players

 ### <span style="color:Green">Solutions</span>
 :::info